 Treatment depends on the severity of the injury to the ligament.
-If the ligament is only partially torn then surgery is not necessary.
+If the ligament is only partially torn then surgery is not necessary, unless the symptoms don’t improve with conservative care.
 Treatment consists of placing the hand in a cast designed to immobilize the thumb for a period of 4 weeks.
 This is followed by a 2-week period of immobilization using a removal splint so that range-of-motion exercises can be started.
-Because the ligament is only partially torn, healing with full recovery can be expected.
+In the setting of a partially torn ligament, healing with full recovery can be expected.

-When the ligament is completely torn, surgery is the only good option.
-After surgery, the hand is placed in a cast to immobilize the thumb for 4 weeks.
-This is followed by a 2-week period of immobilization with a removable splint.
-During this time, the thumb is carefully put through active range-of-motion exercises.
-Activities that can stress the ligament should be avoided for 3 to 4 months following the surgery.
+When the ligament is completely torn, the joint is unstable and surgery is usually necessary.
+After surgery, the hand is placed in a cast to immobilize the thumb for several weeks.
+This is followed by a period of immobilization with a removable splint, during which time active range-of-motion exercises are begun.
+Activities that can stress the ligament should be avoided for 4 to 6 months following the surgery.
 Some tenderness and thickening of the inner aspect of the thumb at the first knuckle can be expected to persist for about one year following surgery.

 If this injury is ignored a condition called Gamekeeper’s thumb can develop.
 This is considered a chronic injury to the same ligament of the thumb and results in great side-to-side instability of the thumb.
-The longer the injury exists, the less likely surgery aimed at restoring stability to the thumb will be successful.
+The longer the injury exists, the more chance a more complicated procedure will be necessary.

 To help prevent this it’s recommended to avoid putting your hands into the ski pole loops unless absolutely necessary.
 Some people also recommend thumb stabilizers to help protect the thumb ligaments without restricting range of motion.